anne-urai/2019_Urai_choice-history-ddm/README.md

 </code>
 where -d = 0-6 (datasets), -v = 0-11 (versions of the model), -i = 0-30 (traces, can be changed to whatever the number of cores on a node) and -i = 5.000, the number of samples per trace.

-Then, in Matlab run the file plotAll.m, which will read in the models and reproduce all figures step-by-step.
+Then, in Matlab run the file <code>plotAll.m</code>, which will read in the models and reproduce all figures step-by-step.

 For questions, @AnneEUrai / anne.urai@gmail.com.